qiita-spots/qiita/qiita_pet/support_files/doc/source/dev/plugins.rst

-Given the artifact type, the :doc:`prep information <../tutorials/prepare-information-files>` and the user-uploaded files, the ``Validate`` operation decides if the user-uploaded files creates a valid artifact of the given type.
+Given the artifact type, the :doc:`prep information <../tutorials/prepare-information-files>` and the user-uploaded files, the ``Validate`` operation decides if the user-uploaded files conform ``Artifact`` of the new type.
 If the files do not create a valid artifact, the plugin should try to fix the files using the given information, but only if the files can be deterministically fixed and not generate ambiguous results.